A Complete Guide to Atrial Fibrillation

 Under normal circumstances, your heart contracts and relaxes to a regular beat.
 For those with AFib, this occurs in an irregular beat.
 The base cause of AFib is disorganized signals that make the atria (upper chambers) squeeze very quickly and out of sync.
 They contract so fast that the heart walls quiver, or fibrillate.

-Another cause of atrial fibrillation could be from damage to your heart’s electrical system.
+Another cause of atrial fibrillation could be damage to your heart’s electrical system.
 This damage often results from other conditions that affect the heart.
 Changes to the heart’s tissue can also cause AFib.

 Download Atrial Fibrillation in Seniors Guide